danzllab/minflux-analysis/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE.md file for details.
+Copyright holder: Institute of Science and Technology Austria.

 ## Acknowledgments

-Thanks to Marek Šuplata and Julia Lyudchik for intellectual input.
+Thanks to Marek Šuplata and Julia Lyudchik for advice on software design.